susovanpatra00/Langchain-Practicals-and-Projects/README.md

 ### LangChain Expression Language (LCEL) and API Server

-This section demonstrates the use of LangChain Expression Language (LCEL) for building a language translation application and serving it as an API using FastAPI and LangServe.
+I demonstrated the use of LangChain Expression Language (LCEL) for building a language translation application and serving it as an API using FastAPI and LangServe.

 ### Conversational RAG Chatbot with LangChain